MickWest/sitrec/docs/LocalCustomSitches.md

 ### Sitch File Format

 The above example is part of a sitch file.
-Notice each line has two fundamental parts, a key folllowed by a colon(:), and a value followed by a comma (,).
+Notice each line has two fundamental parts, a key followed by a colon(:), and a value followed by a comma (,).
 This is a necessary part of each line, and omitting the colon or comma will result in errors.

 The simplest sitch file would look like: